“A stylish boutique hotel set in an 18th-century townhouse in central Palermo, with 9 charming rooms, outstanding service and great prices”

 One of the Deluxe rooms and the Superior Apartment both have a sofabed for 1-2 extra guests.
 The Superior Apartment has a full kitchen, too.

-Palazzo Natoli Exclusive Rooms is located in the very heart of old Palermo, overlooking the main pedestrianised thoroughfare of Corso Vittorio Emanuele.
+Palazzo Natoli Boutique Hotel is located in the very heart of old Palermo, overlooking the main pedestrianised thoroughfare of Corso Vittorio Emanuele.
 Most of the main sights are within walking distance, so footwear will be your best transportation.

 Palermo (34km away) is the nearest airport but if you're touring the whole of Sicily, you might fly into Catania (210km away) or Comiso (232km away).